pharo-graphics/Brick/src/Brick.package/BrLabelLook.class/README.md

 I am independent of the widget model and the widget element.
 If the widget model  responds to the ==BrLabelRequest== and replies with a corresponding ==BrLabelChanged== event, then I automatically update the label based on the model.

-For example, to in a subclass of a ViewModel override ==#onAttachedTo:== and implement:
+For example, in a subclass of a ViewModel override ==#onAttachedTo:== and implement:
 [[[
 	self when: BrLabelRequest reply: [ BrLabelChanged new text: self label ].
 ]]]